glic3rinu/passlib/docs/password_hash_api.rst

     :raises TypeError: if :samp:`{secret}` is not a bytes or unicode instance.

     :raises ValueError:
-        * if the hash not specified.
-        * if the hash does not match this algorithm's hash format.
+        * if no hash is provided, or the hash does not match this algorithm's hash format.
-        * if the provided secret contains forbidden characters (see :meth:`~PasswordHash.encrypt`).
+        * if the secret contains forbidden characters (see :meth:`~PasswordHash.encrypt`).
         * if a configuration string from :meth:`~PasswordHash.genconfig` is passed in as the value for *hash*.